josemarquezjaramillo/crypto-rl-portfolio/documentation/PROJECT_SPECIFICATION.md

     cost_t = c * ||w_t − w_{t−1}||_1

 where c is a slippage/fee parameter.
-This cost model is common in crypto portfolio RL and in DQN-style crypto trading setups, because it penalizes pathological “rebalance every bar” behavior [jiang2017eIIE, lucarelli2020dqlcrypto].
+This cost model is common in crypto portfolio RL and in DQN-style crypto trading setups, because it penalizes pathological "rebalance every bar" behavior [jiang2017eIIE, lucarelli2020dqlcrypto].

-If the raw proposed allocation w_t_raw violates turnover or concentration constraints, the environment projects it back onto the feasible set and records the projected w_t.
-The agent is then trained on the executed allocation, not the infeasible proposal.
+Constraint handling (projection vs. penalty) is determined by the `strict_projection` configuration parameter described in Section 3.1.

 ### 3.3 Reward Definition